apollographql/design-principles/design-team.md

 ## Danielle's principles

 - The details make the cake.
 Micro interactions matter.
-- "Anyone Can Design" (spoken in the Gaston accent of "Anyone Can Cook") –– as in, great ideas and inspiration can come from anywhere and unexpected places.
+- "Anyone Can Design" –– as in, great ideas and inspiration can come from anywhere and unexpected places.
 - "Whack the moles".
-We should fix small, easy wins on the spot –– not walk by them.
+We should fix small, easy wins on the spot instead of walking by them.
-- The work is never done, but it's good to know when to stop (thanks Zari!).
+- Disagree and commit.
-- Disagree and commit (thanks Joel!).
+- Ship and iterate.
+The work is never done, but it's good to know when to stop.
-- Ship it and iterate –– opening the first door will help you figre out what the next doors even are.
+- Favor doing over deliberating (asking forgiveness, not permission).
-- Favor doing over deliberating, trying over deciding, asking for foreginess instead of asking for permission.
+- Sometimes you have to prototype something to really know what it feels like.
-- Prototyping is key –– sometimes you have to play with something to know what feels right and what doesn't.
+- Don't reinvent the wheel.
+Use browser APIs and other existing systems when possible.

 ## Zari's principles